Launch an AWS™ AMI™ Instance

 Click Create Key Pair.
 The Create Key Pair window will appear.

-Enter a name for the key pair in the Key pair name text box.
+Enter a name for the key pair in the Name text box.
+Do not change other default settings.

 Click Create.
 The list of key pairs will refresh to display the new key pair, and your browser will automatically download the new key pair’s

 Perform the steps for your computer’s operating system: